nathanbreez/universe/universe/Configuration/README.md

 ### Configuration & Environment
 > Note :
->> for sample-string.env, you just need to rename it or create a new one to be string.env and save it.
->>> for sample-configuration.py u must be create new or copy file.
+>> for sample-configuration.py u must be create new or copy file.
 Don't rename file!!!
+>>> create file ›› configuration.py ‹‹

 ### For Description
 > Note :
->> For details, have a look and read at sample-string.env and sample-configuration.py, we have provided descriptions on each of the environments and configuration.
+>> For details, have a look and read at sample-configuration.py, we have provided descriptions on each of the environments and configuration.

 ### Get Telehon String ›_